Welcome to the online catalogue for the The 20th Annual Live Auction at Capital One All-Star Village.

-If you have any trouble bidding on auction day, July 16th, please call our office at 610-524-0822 so we can assist you as quickly as possible.
+If you have any trouble bidding on auction day, November 16th, please call our office at 610-524-0822 so we can assist you as quickly as possible.

-Preview Exhibition & Appraisal Fair
+Preview Exhibition and Free Appraisal Fair

 Live Auction